Simplmon/pixelperfect/README.md

 # Pixel Perfect
 ### Pixel Perfect is a project where you can make a picture using text editor!
 It's big because of no compression, but it can open instantly!

-### Make sure you have installed PYTHON 3.8 or higher
+### Make sure you have installed PYTHON 3.8 or higher + Pillow library
+To check, type following commands to command prompt:
+python --version - must print 3.8 or higher pip install pillow - must print Requirement already satisfied, else wait for it to download.

 # How to use:
 The syntax is so easy!
 You only need to type: